LeandruFleidl/TsetseFly_PopulationDynamics/README.md

 CountAndTemp.R reads in the temperature data and the tsetse fly count and combines them into a useful database.

-AdultMortalityAsFunctionOfTime.R reads in adult mortality data and plots it along with the predicted mortality as a function of time.
+AdultMortalityAsFunctionOfTime.R reads in adult mortality data and plots it along with the predicted mortality as a function of temp.

-LarvipostionAsFunctionOfTime.R Reads in larviposition data and plots it along with the predicted larviposition as a function of time.
+LarvipostionAsFunctionOfTime.R Reads in larviposition data and plots it along with the predicted larviposition as a function of temp.

+PupalDurationAsAfunctionOfTime.R Reads in pupal duration data and and plots it along with the predicted pupal duration as a function of temp.